Friends Star Mike Hagerty Dead at 67 - E! Online

 He was also a series regular on Fox's The George Carlin Show, which aired for two seasons between 1994 and 1995, and HBO's Lucky Louie, which ran for one season in 2006.

-Most recently, he began appearing in HBO Max's Somebody Somewhere, where he played Bridget's TV dad.
+Most recently, he appeared in HBO Max's Somebody Somewhere, playing a Kansas farmer struggling to keep his family (including TV daughter Everett) and livelihood afloat.

-In an interview with NBC Chicago this past January, Mike expressed his excitement about his latest show, which filmed in parts of Chicago.
+In an interview with NBC Chicago this past January, Hagerty expressed his excitement about the show, which filmed in parts of Chicago.

 "I'm crazy about the town.
 I've always loved Chicago," he said.
 "I was born and raised in Chicago and it will always be my home so it was great to get back."